nizamshaik498-dotcom/Python_fullstack/README.md

 # Python_fullstack
-A 20 day programming course of the python full stack , which has covered major topics along with hands on experience capstone project.
+A 20 day programming course of the python full stack , which has covered major topics.